Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

 ![Graph overview in IDA](https://Maff1t.github.io/images/trustvm%20overview.png)

-That's exactly what I was looking for to prepare the !
+That's exactly what I was looking for to pack my bags for Russia !

 Let's start Reversing
 -